lsuxrstudio/xrstudioguides/template-migration/README.md

 17. Click on source control and submit.
 18. Your level has now been migrated over.
 Continue on to template usage for basic operation.

+## Troubleshooting

+* If after migrating and launching your project and your ICVFX Camera doesn't connect itself to your Cine Camera Actor (your frustum doesn't move) then try copy/pasting your existing level contents into the template level instead of copy/pasting the nDisplay Config into into your level.

 ---

 | [previous](/README.md)| [home](/README.md) | [next](/README.md)|